csshark/CALDERA-PLUGINS/detmeter/README.md

 - detmeter #enable me!
 - manx </code></pre>

 For now detmeter is under active deployment and modification.
-Full release planned for end of the January 2025
+Full release planned for end of the October 2026

 <b>Important</b>: please note that plugin does not verify if the correct rule got triggered, it just checks if rule got triggered at the same moment that blue agent's did.